 It was over 2,500 years ago, but it remains the fundamental principles of which democracy is based.
-Since then, democracy as we know it has become rather more inclusive, minimum age and citizenship the only entry criteria, and it is the system of choice for about half of the world’s sovereign states.
+Since then, democracy as we know it has become rather more inclusive, minimum age and citizenship the only entry criteria, and it is the system of choice for all of the world’s sovereign countries that are not ruled by dictators.
 As an idea, Democracy may well be the most enduring of all of humankind’s fictions.

 Apart from becoming all inclusive, a process that amazingly took almost 2,500 years (Switzerland was the last country to allow women the vote in 1971), the other major change was the move away from a direct democracy to the indirect system we know today, in turn predicating the introduction of political parties.

 The indirect model of democracy – where voters give away their democratic power to an elected representative for a set (more or less) period – made sense as men and women evolved from living in relatively small communities to becoming citizens of countries with millions of people.